-The next piece to designing an assessment plan is developing a process that will lead to a sound assessment.
+The next step to designing an assessment plan is developing a process that will lead to a sound assessment.
 What are some guiding principles of assessment practice?
 What are the values and commitments that undergird assessment?
 In this section, we outline some broad and flexible guideposts for degree program assessment that center on learning outcomes and improve student experiences.

 The AAHE 1992 Principles of Good Practice